commonhaus/foundation/agreements/project-contribution/fiscal-sponsorship-agreement.md

 ### Performance of Exempt Purposes

-Because the Sponsor is subject to the complex legal and tax rules applicable to IRC Section 501(c)(6) trade associations and the Project is an operation of the Sponsor, all of the assets received by the Sponsor under the terms of this Agreement shall be devoted to the Project Purposes, within the tax-exempt purposes of the Sponsor.
+Because the Sponsor is subject to the complex legal and tax rules applicable to IRC Section 501(c)(6) trade associations and the Project is an operation of the Sponsor, all of the assets received by the Sponsor under the terms of this Agreement shall be devoted to the Project Purposes, within the tax-exempt purposes of the Sponsor and in furtherance of the common business interests of its members.

 - No change to the Project Purposes may be made without the prior written approval of the Sponsor.

+- Any attempts to influence legislation or advocate for or against any candidate for political office must comply with IRC Section 501(c)(6) limitations and shall be subject to oversight by the Sponsor.

 - Expenditures for any attempt to influence legislation or advocate for or against any candidate for political office within the meaning of IRC Section 501(c)(6) shall be subject to limitations imposed by the Sponsor.